 According to the US Energy Information Agency, “gasoline supplied” (a key metric) dropped by 29.5 % during that same period in March.
 Thus there is a sharper decline in the demand for bus transit service than the decline in demand for driving a personal vehicle.

-The Guardian has written approximately 30 articles in the last 4 years highlighting fiscal ineptitude, incompetence, sleight of hand and outright lies by PSTA staff, as well as broken promises and outright idiocy by its politician board.
+The Guardian has written approximately 30 articles in the last 4 years highlighting fiscal ineptitude, incompetence, sleight of hand and outright lies by PSTA staff, as well as broken promises by its politician board.
+Even this case of self-admitted outright stupidity by Oldsmar Mayor Boug Bevis.
 Just to name a few offenses that would get people reprimanded or fired in a private sector job.
+Such mental flabbiness by animals in a state of nature means certain death, whereas in politics it means certain promotion.

 As always….the Guardian reports and our readers decide.
 Like our Facebook page to find out when we publish articles.